Grumpy-catzZ/Python-Quant-Project/README.md

 # Python-Quant-Project
-Submission has 2 notebooks

 data_download notebook contains code on downloading data and exploring a bit of it.

-submission notebook contains all main code for features and backtesting.
+research notebook contains all main code for features and backtesting.
 Its structured as follows

 - Feature 1 ( Stochastic Oscillator) - design, backtest and evaluate
 - Common Backestesting Code for Feature 2, 3, 4 and 5